department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 _[If yes]:_

 - Person 1 is angry that they were left on hold for 20 minutes with the help desk only to be told they had to call a different number.
 Should they send a message or connect with the Veterans Crisis Line?
-- Person 2 has lost interest in all that they love to do and nothing they do to try to relieve their emotional pain seems to help.
+- Person 2 seems to have lost interest their favorite activities.
 Should they send a message or connect with the Veterans Crisis Line?

 Thank you for those answers.